 - Submit at least 1 manuscript (Masters students) or 3 manuscripts (PhD students) before you leave UNR.
 For better or worse, progress in academia is measured by publications, and I expect you to transform your scientific discoveries into coherent papers to share with the greater scientific community.
 This is ultimately for your benefit, as your future employers will evaluate you on your publication record should you choose to stay in science.

-- Be an active member of our group and the Department of Geological Sciences and Engineering.
+- Be an active member of our group and the greater geoscience community at UNR.
 This includes participating in group meetings, department seminars, journal clubs, and being present on campus enough that people know you’re part of the team.
 You have a lot to learn from your peers (and your peers have a lot to learn from you!), so we all benefit when people show up in the office and can interact.
 That being said, I understand family obligations, sleep habits, and a myriad of other reasons might make it practical for you to work non-traditional hours or work remotely at times – that’s fine so long as we communicate.

 - Don’t be afraid to ask for help.
 I’m happy to help out (and so are your student colleagues), but we can’t help if we don’t know there’s a problem.